whisperfish/whisperfish/README.md

 Whisperfish is written in Rust (and QML), and Rust is a bit of a special entity in Sailfish OS.
-Luckily, Jolla has provided a more or less decent Rust compiler since Sailfish OS 3.4 (Rust 1.52), and in Sailfish OS 4.6 we have a quite recent Rust 1.75, which we can use out-of-the-box.
+Luckily, Jolla has provided a more or less decent Rust compiler since Sailfish OS 3.4 (Rust 1.52), and in Sailfish OS 4.6 we have a quite recent Rust, which we can use out-of-the-box.
 So grab yourself Sailfish SDK 3.11 or newer (or Platform SDK with said tooling and targets).

 **Note:** Only the Docker build engine supports Rust compiling.
 VirtualBox build engine will not work.